-There are so many pups all over the world who will be spending this Christmas in shelters instead of in loving homes where they belong.
-But one incredible organization across the pond, Dogs Trust Ireland, wanted to make sure that this holiday season was extra special for the shelter dogs in its care.
+There are so many pups all over the world who will be spending Christmas in shelters instead of in loving homes where they belong.
+But that doesn’t mean we can’t give them a little holiday cheer.
+One incredible organization from across the pond, Dogs Trust Ireland, wanted to make sure that the holiday season was extra special for the shelter dogs in its care.

 Could this be any more heartwarming?
 Seeing those pups run into the room with excitement, bouncing from toy to toy to find the perfect one is the dose of holiday cheer we all need right now.
-(How cute was Chase, all happy with his tongue hanging out?
+(How precious was Chase, all happy with his tongue hanging out?
 OMG.)

-It’s no surprise that the video has over 1.6 million views and counting, and not surprisingly, Twitter users can’t get enough of it.
+It’s no surprise that the video has over 3.4 million views and counting, and not surprisingly, Twitter users can’t get enough of it.
 Here are a few of their reactions.

 But it’s perhaps this reply from @bluredfrank that sums up how we’re all feeling about it:

-- Why do dogs sigh?
-It’s not just because they’re tired or bored
+- Why do dogs howl?
+It’s not just to get your attention